Onyekaoku/Onyekaoku/README.md

-- 👋 Hi, I’m @Onyekaoku
+- 👋 Greetings!
+My name is Onyeka Okwu-uwa
 - 👀 I use HTML, CSS, JavaScript, and Python to create my projects -